dmennell/dcosToolbox/lessonsLearned/timeSyncronization.md

 # Time Synchronization with DC/OS

-DC/OS Masters are very sensitive to their internal clocks being synchronized.  a drift as little as 500ms can mean the differencve between a healthy cluster and an unhealthy one.
-NTP is the prefered method of synchronizing time clocks
+DC/OS Masters are very sensitive to their internal clocks being synchronized.
+Drift as little as 500ms can mean the difference between a healthy cluster and an unhealthy one.
+NTP is the prefered method of synchronizing time clocks.

 ## Is NTP Running
 Enter one of the following commands to determine whether NTP is running: